balena-io/docs/pages/learn/welcome/security.md

 # Security

-{{ $names.company.upper }} takes your fleet’s security very seriously.
+Balena takes your fleet’s security very seriously.
 We understand that your data and devices are valuable and often critical, and we take precautions to ensure that your devices and data are not compromised.

 ## Trust and Transparency